Jacksonn-127/TcgPlayerRevised/README.md

 Manually checking the price of my collectible trading cards takes hours.
 To save myself the headache I developed a webscraper to do it for me.

-This is a small program to automatically find the market price of: single cards, graded single cards, or sealed collectible boxes.
+This is a small program to automatically find the market price of: single cards, graded single cards, or sealed collectible boxes using websites like tcg player and price charting.

 This reduces search time from 60 seconds to just 2 seconds a 96.77% time saver per item.